fbpx

 Police record checks

 WIRE is required by the DFFH to undertake a National Police Record Check on all trainees.
 If you have lived outside of Australia for more than 12 months in the last 10 years you will need to get an International Police Record Check at your own cost.
 Having a police record does not automatically mean that you can’t volunteer with us.
-You are welcome to discuss this with us when your are applying (training@wire.org.au).
+You are welcome to discuss this with us when you are applying (training@wire.org.au).

 Working with Children’s Check